-Learn how to improve your Elasticsearch Indexing speed for better ES performance by following these 11 useful tips:
+Learn how to improve your Elasticsearch indexing rate for better Elasticsearch performance by following these 11 useful tips:

 - Tune Refresh Interval